socs-kul/socs-kul.github.io/_tutorials/compiling-c.md

 1. Execute the following command `gcc hello-world.c -o hello-world`
 1. Now, execute the compiled program: simply type `hello-world` and press enter

-If the terminal shows `Hello world` you are done.
+If the terminal shows `Hello world`, you are done!